CassandraMaldonado/Latent_logic/README.md

 ## Project 2: Structure Learning on Simulated Health Data

-Applies structure learning and probabilistic inference to a dataset of 10,000 simulated patients.
-The goal is to uncover latent relationships between lifestyle factors and health outcomes through learned Bayesian networks.
+Applied structure learning and probabilistic inference to a dataset of simulated patients.
+The goal was to uncover latent relationships between lifestyle factors and health outcomes through learned Bayesian networks.

-### Steps
 - Build a manually specified Bayesian Network and learn CPTs from data
 - Apply structure learning algorithms:
   - Hill Climb Search